Shakib Khan: 2011–2015

 In the beginning of the following year, he starred in romantic drama film Devdas, which is based on the famous novel Devdas, written by the untouchable novelist Sharat Chandra Chattopadhyay.
 The film is set in the early 1900s and follows Khan as Devdas Mukherjee, a wealthy law graduate who returns from Calcutta after 13 years to marry his childhood sweetheart, Paro, played by Apu Biswas.
-However, the rejection of this marriage by his own family sparks his descent into alcoholism, ultimately leading to his emotional deterioration and him seeking refuge with a courtesan, Chandramukhi, played by Moushumi.
+However, the rejection of this marriage by his own family sparks his descent into alcoholism, causing his emotional deterioration and him seeking refuge with a courtesan, Chandramukhi, played by Moushumi.
 The film directed by veteran director Chashi Nazrul Islam and remade of the same director's film Devdas in 1982.
 It received positive response from critics and a good opening at the box office, and won several awards in 38th National Film Awards and nominated one category in 16th Meril-Prothom Alo Awards.
 Then Purnima played opposite him in Judge Barrister Police Commissioner directed by FI Manik.
 After 35 years the three Bangladeshi popular stars Razzak, Sohel Rana and Alamgir played with together in the film.
 It is also becoming success at the box office and praised by the critics.
 He also played titular role in Nishpap Munna, directed by Badiul Alam Khokon.
 The film was received mixed reviews and earn huge success in box office.
 Then he work with same director's romantic action film My Name Is Khan opposite Apu Biswas.
 The film also received mixed reviews from critics.
 Despite this, the film become commercially success at the box office and becoming one of the highest-grossing film of 2013 in Bangladesh.
 In the same year, Mahiya Mahi starring opposite him in the film Bhalobasha Aaj Kal directed by PA Kajal.
 It was the first collaboration between Khan and Jaaz Multimedia and between Khan and Mahiya Mahi.
 The film received mostly positive reviews from critics and declared as a superhit at the box office, and was also highest-grossing film of Jaaz Multimedia production until Shikari (2016) released.
-In mid of the year, he starred in Dhaka to Bombay directed by Uttam Akash.
-The film released to negative reviews and failed at the box office.
-In the end of the year, he starred in romantic action film Purno Doirgho Prem Kahini directed by Shafi Uddin Shafi, Jaya Ahsan and Arifin Shuvoo performed opposite him.
-He sung a song for the second time in the film as a playback singer titled "O Priyo Ami Tumar Hote Chai".
-The film opened to major critical success and earned numerous accolades.
-It received six Meril Prothom Alo Awards nominations, with Khan winning Best Actor for his portrait as Joy Shikder and Ahsan winning Best Actress.
+Also that year, he starred in Dhaka to Bombay directed by Uttam Akash.
+The film received negative reviews and failed at the box office.
+In the end of the year, he starred in his 200th film Purno Doirgho Prem Kahini directed by Shafi Uddin Shafi, in which Jaya Ahsan and Arifin Shuvoo performed opposite him.
+He sang a song for the second time in the film as a playback singer titled "O Priyo Ami Tumar Hote Chai".
+The film opened to critical success and earned numerous accolades.
+It received six Meril Prothom Alo Awards nominations, with Khan winning Best Actor for his portrayal of Joy Shikder.
 The film had the longest theatrical run in 2013, completing over 100 days at the box office.
 The film was a blockbuster at the box office and becoming one of the highest-grossing film of 2013.
 After the film's commercially success, a sequel titled Purno Doirgho Prem Kahini 2 released in 2016.
 He starred in Malek Afsari's 22nd project crime thriller Full and Final as IPS Romeo opposite Bobby Hoque, collaboration between first time.
 The film well performed at the box office and become super hit and received mixed reviews from critics.
 Zia Nazmul Islam of The Daily Star claimed that, "Shakib Khan plays his role with his usual Shakib-style.
 He couldn't bring anything new to the table."
 He also noted, "Considering all factors, Full and Final is made to benefit from Shakib Khan's popularity and Bobby's attractiveness."
 He also starred in an ensemble cast venture Rakibul Islam Rakib's romantic drama Premik Number One.
 The film released to positive reviews and performed well at the box office.
 Adnan Ahmed wrote in The Daily Star that, "Once again we see Shakib Khan donning the charming lover boy character, he has made the genre his own".